-We employ our vessels on both period time charters and spot time charters, according to our assessment of market conditions, with some of the world's largest consumers of marine drybulk transportation services.
+We employ our vessels on both period time charters and spot time charters, according to our assessment of market conditions, having as clients some of the world's largest miners and grain houses.
 The vessels we deploy on period time charters provide us with relatively stable cash flow and high utilization rates, while the vessels we deploy in the spot market allow us to maintain our flexibility in low charter market conditions.